 Australia and New Zealand shoppers continue to embrace growing holiday trends from the UK and U.S.

-2. While local holidays will continue to grow as well.
+2. Local holidays will continue to grow as well.

 3. Click Frenzy — Australia’s Cyber Monday — will remain popular.